What is PRF growth factor?

 - The natural fibrin framework that stimulates tissue regeneration effectively

-- When used along with bone grafts, it is a quick as well as an economical alternative when compared with recombinant growth factors.
+- Above all, when used along with bone grafts, it is a quick as well as an economical alternative when compared with recombinant growth factors.